jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

 * This is where the bit flip mutation came in

     * It added new information to the population; it *explored* the search space
+    * In this context, the bit flip was relatively destructive compared to the one point crossover

 * Thus, sometimes a destructive operator is very beneficial